 It's in the Syllabus and Other First Generation College Student Experiences

-An immersive, playfully disorienting encounter, It's in the Syllabus and Other First Generation College Student (FGCS) Experiences offers participants a complex view of a heterogenous identity group: students who are the first generation in their family to attend college.
-Participants witness several intersecting stories about FGCS experiences and challenges, which confront stereotypes about who FGCS are and what they bring to the classroom.
-Through facilitated activities and discussion, instructors strategize about ways to make their classrooms more inclusive and foster belonging for FGCS.
+An immersive, playfully disorienting encounter, It's in the Syllabus offers participants a complex view of a heterogenous identity group: students who are the first generation in their family to attend college.
+Participants witness several intersecting stories about first generation college student (FGCS) experiences and challenges, which confront stereotypes about who FGCS are and what they bring to the classroom.
+Through facilitated activities and discussion, instructors strategize about ways to make their classrooms more transparent and foster belonging for FGCS.
 The session is appropriate for faculty, graduate student instructors, and academic leaders.

 **The theatrical portion of this session contains strong language and descriptions of explicit challenges related to race, gender, sexuality, mental health, socioeconomic status, and first-gen college student status in higher ed.